Advertiser disclosure

 Shadowing

 Before jumping all the way in with either of these degrees, shadowing is a great tool that can help you explore your intended field or job.
-It’s highly encouraged that students who want to attend medical school shadow at least a few different MDs and DOs prior to applying to medical school.
+Students who want to attend medical school should shadow at least a few different MDs and DOs prior to applying to medical school.

 But the benefits of shadowing are not just for the medical world.
 You can ask to shadow just about anyone.
 Maybe you’d like to shadow a professor who you had during undergrad, a social worker, or someone you know of who works in business.
 There are no rules about who you can and can’t shadow, you simply have to ask and go from there!